neondatabase/website/content/docs/guides/auth-authjs.md

 ---
-title: Implement authentication with Auth.js and Neon Postgres database
+title: Authenticate Neon Postgres application users with Auth.js
 subtitle: Learn how to add passwordless authentication to your Neon Postgres database application using Auth.js and Resend
 enableTableOfContents: true
 updatedOn: '2024-08-10T18:42:30.123Z'